 The Schott Perfecto (AKA “Double Rider Jacket”, Biker Jacket, Or Moto Jacket)

 Ever since Marlon Brando donned a Schott Perfecto in “The Wild One”, the Perfecto became what most picture when they hear ‘leather jacket.’

 It’s hard to top this classic.

-The Perfecto is still made with high quality full grain leather in the USA, and with most models clocking in at under $900, it’s hands down the best buy you can make.
+The Perfecto is the classic biker jacket style, also referred to as a moto jacket.
+Schott’s version is still made with high quality full grain leather in the USA, and with most models clocking in at under $900, it’s hands down the best buy you can make.

 Fun fact: “Perfecto” is actually a trademarked term, the generic term for this jacket design is called a “rider” or “double rider” jacket (the latter of which is more accurate, considering it’s double-breasted).
 Variations will have two zippers instead of one.

 If you’re looking for a few more ways to wear a double rider, or the leather biker jacket style, check out the following video on Effortless Gent’s YouTube channel (and make sure to subscribe!)

 The Racer Jacket